gemforce-team/ManaMason/README.md

 * The blueprints are loaded from a `blueprints` folder in your ManaMason folder, you can have as many as you need and switch between them with hotkeys.

 * Only buildings that you have unlocked (either have the skill or allowed in your current trial) are placeable, no cheating!

+* You can specify gems to be socketed into your buildings

 * Press Ctrl + `R` to **reload your blueprints**.